 The average sale price of the shoes according to StockX is $292 but this could be due to several reasons.
 The company has recorded 1697 sales ( and that includes the original version of the shoes) so that could be a false positive.
 If you also take a look at the red box, you’ll see that the shoes didn’t sell for more than $270 on common sizes ( sz10-12).
 The highest it sold was was $295 and that was for a a size 14 ( which is relatively hard to come by).
 Resellers may not score any home runs on the Sesame 350’s but those that can get their hands on a substantial amount of pairs will do well on them.
 They will definitely sell out via Retail but Adidas will be smart to lower the retail price on them if the brand is looking for longevity.

-Housakicks is part of the AHN Network made up of 2 independent websites operated by Tayib Salami from Housakicks.com and Chris Burns from ARCH-USA.com who create content that deliver more value to the sneaker community.
-We maintain the Network with our own financial resources.
+Housakicks is part of a Network made up of 2 websites operated by Tayib Salami who creates content that delivers Eternal Value to the sneaker community and mankind in general.
+I maintain the Network with my own financial resources.
 If you like what you read and see here, consider supporting the site.Your help is very much appreciated

 Here are the current asking prices of the sneakers on eBay